Hiring in California: New Employee Forms for 2022

 What forms do I need for a new employee in California?

-The list of forms required for each new employee you hire in California may look extensive on the surface.
+The list of forms required for hiring your first employee in California may look extensive on the surface.
 However, it’s important to keep in mind that each of these documents is designed to protect you and your employees.